Holiday jobs for teachers

 3. Sell your things

 The school holidays provide a great opportunity to have a tidy up around the house, getting rid of things you no longer need.
 Rather than throwing them away, find them a new home and make some money at the same time.
 Gather up your unwanted things and head off to your local car boot sale, hold your own yard sale or take some pictures of the items and put them on online.
-Sites like Gumtree have great success and there are endless Facebook pages and marketplaces to buy, sell and exchange, specific to your local area.
+Sites like Gumtree and eBay have great success and there are endless Facebook pages and marketplaces to buy, sell and exchange, specific to your local area.

 4. Rent out your house on Airbnb